 - "Mythmaker" has a very cool melody and Azusa using a deeper (and more seductive) singing voice than usual.

 - L.O.B.M - Sung by 765PRO ALLSTARS - Ep 10.
 A Theme Music Power-Up.

 - Watashitachi wa Zutto ...deshou? (previously known as Itsumademo Dokomademo) - Sung by 765PRO ALLSTARS - Ep 25.
 The Hard Work Montage just added the effect.

 - Jibun Rest@rt - Sung by 765PRO ALLSTARS (without Iori, Ami and Asuza).
 It's a defining moment in the series, where the idols that aren't Ryuuguu Komachi step up and prove to the world that they're just as talented and that they can stand on their own.

 - The last episode's performance of a mashup of the two openings, READY!!&CHANGE!!!!, in its fully animated glory.
 All the girls manage to hold this concert together even with their incredibly busy schedules.

-- Overmaster is Project Fairy's badass rock Image Song, which exemplifies the idea that All Girls Want Bad Boys.
+- Overmaster is Project Fairy's badass rock Image Song (but strongly associated with Hibiki), which exemplifies the idea that All Girls Want Bad Boys.
 Made even better when sweet and shy Yukiho covers it.